vmelnik-ukraine/jquery-required-fields-style/README.md

 ### Options

 * styleClass - class which will be added to not completed required fields.
-Default value is `arfa-required`.
+Default value is `jquery-rfs`.

 * requiredSelectors - describes observable elements.
 Can be string or array.
 Default observable elements are inputs with types like text, email or password and "required" attribute.
 Plus a textarea with "required" attribute.